flaport/home/.install/readme.md

     - `mount /dev/sdx1 /mnt/boot`
     - Set the bootable flag on `/dev/sdx1`: `cfdisk` -> `[ Type ]` -> `BIOS boot` -> `[ Write ]`
 - **[optional]** Edit the pacman mirrorlist at `/etc/pacman.d/mirrorlist` with `vim` or `nano`.
 Move a few geographically close mirrors higher on the list.
-- Now, install archlinux with the magical `pacstrap` command: `pacstrap -i /mnt base base-devel linux linux-firmware`.
-When prompted choose all the default answers.
+- Now, install archlinux with the magical `pacstrap` command: `pacstrap -K /mnt base base-devel linux linux-firmware`.
+The `-K` flag initializes a fresh pacman keyring for the new installation.
+- **Note:** The installation will later include CPU microcode updates (`intel-ucode` or `amd-ucode`) for optimal security and stability.
 - Create your filesystem tab `fstab`, which is needed to mount each of the partitions correctly when booting into your freshly installed archlinux machine: `genfstab -U /mnt > /mnt/etc/fstab`
 - Now another magical arch linux installation command: change root: `arch-chroot /mnt`.
 You're now logged in as root in the newly create arch-linux machine.
 - List all timezones: `ls /usr/share/zoneinfo/**/**` and link the one that corresponds best to your timezone to `/etc/localtime`.
 For example: `ln -sf /usr/share/zoneinfo/Europe/Brussels /etc/localtime`